Local LGBTQ activists react angrily to the Eurovision pull-out by Hungary

 If your feet are up for it, take a stroll along the beautiful, tree-lined boulevard towards the imposing monuments at Heroes’ Square.
 This is also home to The House of Terror.
 The building, which was the main city’s headquarters for both the Nazi and Communist parties, gives a chilling insight into Budapest’s troubled past.

-Budapest is not really a major shopping destination, but if you’re looking for something quirky to bring home - and can handle a bit of bargaining – make a visit to the Ecseri flea market for Soviet relics, World War Two artefacts, and random treasures.
+If you’re looking for some quirky shopping - and can handle a bit of bargaining – make a visit to the Ecseri flea market for Soviet relics, World War Two artefacts, and random treasures.

 For an authentic taste of Hungary, head to one of the many no-frills canteens across the city that serve local staples such as goulash for a reasonable price.
 The local markets such as the one held in The Great Market Hall also offer up some tasty treats, including Mangalica - a special breed of Hungarian pig.